CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 <p align="center" width="100%">
     <img src="/assets/images/zombies_lasting_friendship.webp"  alt="Zombie Lasting Friendship" height="512" width="512" />
 </p>
-As a previous business analyst, I found the most value in discussions around metrics.
+As a previous business analyst, I found the most value in discussions about metrics.
 Time estimates result in similar discussions.
 The answer is to learn with the business how to develop the feature.
 So use time estimation as an aide for development.